 The Professional Bachelor's Degree Programme in Design & Business concludes with a final bachelor project.
-This project comprises 20 ECTS points of the total 90 ECTS points of the programme.
+This project comprises 20 ECTS credits of the total 90 ECTS credits of the programme.
 The project is evaluated at an exam.
-The project can only be finished once all compulsory exams of the programme have been passed, and the student has obtained a minimum of 70 ECTS points.
+The project can only be finished once all compulsory exams of the programme have been passed, and the student has obtained a minimum of 70 ECTS credits.

-The bachelor project exam comprises an individual project report/products and an oral presentation and defence.
+The bachelor project exam comprises an individual/group written project report/products and an individual oral presentation and defence.